ietf-wg-cellar/matroska-specification/block_additional_mappings_intro.md

 equals the `BlockAddIDValue` of the associated `Track`'s `BlockAdditionalMapping` element.
 That `BlockAdditionalMapping` element identifies a particular `Block Additional Mapping` by the `BlockAddIDType`.

+The values of `BlockAddID` that are 2 of greater have no semantic meaning, but simply associate the `BlockMore` element with a `BlockAdditionMapping` of the associated `Track`.
+See (#block-additional-mapping) on `Block Additional Mappings` for more information.

 The following XML depicts a use of a `Block Additional Mapping` to associate a timecode value with a `Block`:

 ```xml